 Can we continue to improve and innovate?
 This looks into employee training, corporate culture, and other avenues for organizational growth.
 Targets improvement and value creation.

 For each perspective, goals are defined, after which measures are set to track progress towards those goals.
 Subsequently, initiatives (actions to achieve the goals) are outlined, and success indicators are identified.
-The end product, the BSC, serves as both a performance monitor and a strategic guide, ensuring alignment of day-to-day operations with broader organizational aspirations.
+The end product, the BSC or the scorecard system, serves as both a performance monitor and a strategic guide, ensuring alignment of day-to-day operations with broader organizational aspirations.

 Who uses the Balanced Scorecard?